loganwohlers/NBAPIDataVisualiser/README.md

 -basketball-reference season schedule was scraped and every game was created along with it's associations to the home/away teams

--Every individiual game (1230 total) URL was dynamically generated and box scores from both teams were scraped to create all the GameLines for the season
+-Every individual game (1230 total) URL was dynamically generated and box scores from both teams were scraped to create all the GameLines for the season

+***Front End***
+Built with React and Redux and uitilizes Redux Thunk to make requests to backend.
+Serialized data is sent back and used as data to fill tables and generate Victory graphs.
+A season's data is only loaded and saved the Redux store when it is clicked in the main menu and does not need to reload unless the user selects a different season.

+***Technologies Used***
+Ruby on Rails / Active Record / PostgreSQL

+React

+Redux

+Formidable's Victory Library

+***CREATED BY***
+Logan Wohlers

+Thanks!